Encoded14/void-user-repository/README.md

 ## The `vay` script

 `vay` works similarly to AUR helpers on Arch Linux.
 It automatically clones both this repository and the upstream void-packages repository, copies the template files, builds the packages locally on your machine, and installs them.
+This can also be used to easily install nonfree packages (discord, spotify, etc.), that are not distrubted as binaries by Voidlinux.

 ## Installation